Transitional Living at Grace Recovery TX

 - Value other people’s feelings

 - Build skills to manage emotions constructively

-- Find purpose and meaning in your life
+- Find purpose and meaning in life

-Dedication to these foundations of personal wellness can greatly assist individuals in transition and long-term recovery.
+Dedication to these foundations of personal wellness can greatly assist individuals in transition and seeking long-term recovery.
 To learn more about transitional living, visit our Home page.

-Housing at Grace Recovery TX
+Life at Grace Recovery TX